You expect to have morning sickness and be a little tired when you are pregnant but there are many other symptoms that nobody told you about.

 Fatigue tends to be most common in the first trimester but also often occurs later in pregnancy.
 Carrying around all that extra weight can make you tire easily in the third trimester, and a growing belly makes it hard to get comfortable enough to fall asleep.
 This is all normal, however, if you are feeling severe fatigue, visit your doctor to check if you may have anemia or depression.

 Frequent urination is another early pregnancy symptom most expectant moms know all too well.
 The culprit is often hormonal in the earlier stages.
 Later in the pregnancy, frequent bathroom breaks are often caused by an enlarged uterus (and the rapidly growing baby inside) putting pressure on the bladder.

-Also common in the second and third trimesters is heartburn, a burning sensation between the breastbone and the throat.
+Heartburn is also common in the second and third trimesters and marked by a burning sensation between the breastbone and the throat.
 Progesterone is once again to blame.
 The hormone relaxes the sphincter at the bottom of the esophagus, allowing gastric acid to come up.
-Tips for easing heartburn:

 Seasonal allergies and asthma may become unpredictable during pregnancy.
 Some women see their symptoms improve, while others notice the opposite.
 Expectant moms with asthma generally should continue using their inhalers.
 If you don't breathe, your baby won't either.

-Changes in Balance
+Changes in balance

 With so many changes taking place in your body, you may be tempted to dismiss any new discomfort as normal during pregnancy.
 But certain symptoms could signal a serious problem:

 Bleeding is rarely if ever, considered normal during pregnancy.
 Spotting is common in the first trimester and probably not a cause for alarm.
 However, in the second and third trimester, bright red bleeding could provide advance warning of a serious complication, such as preterm labor or problems with the placenta.
 Always report any bleeding or spotting to your doctor or midwife.